-The dairy cows on the high-altitude pastures graze on fresh alpine herbs which gives the milk and therefore the butter a unique flavour.
-The golden colour shows that the alpine power is inside!
+The dairy cows on the high-altitude pastures graze on fresh Alpine herbs which gives the milk and therefore the butter a unique flavour.
+The golden colour shows that there is Alpine power inside!

 The delicious mountain cheese such as the “Pinzgauer Kas” is especially popular among cheese connoisseurs due to the low fat content and spicy taste.
 Fresh farmhouse bread with butter and cheese garnished with vegetables and herbs not only satisfies any hunger, but is a real treat.
 Especially the Tennengau cheese pastures are culinary highlights with a view for cheese lovers and Niki from Loseggalm explains how the cheese is prepared on their mountain farm.